 - Another customer deposited less, but not much, in a longer period of 14 months.
-His deposits in that period totaled £541,000 but William Hill did speak to him verbally.
-From that conversation they made the assumption that his potential income could be £365,000 but actually, he was earning £30,000 and stealing from his employer!
+His deposits in that period totalled £541,000 but William Hill did speak to him verbally.
+From that conversation, they made the assumption that his potential income could be £365,000 but actually, he was earning £30,000 and stealing from his employer!

 Other examples can be found on the original article at the Gambling Commission website.

 William Hill has since made numerous changes in its organization to ensure that it meets compliance regulations in the United Kingdom.

 Cleaning up its act means that it will now start asking all sorts of questions in relation to deposits made by players.

 The online bingo industry has in recent times felt the full force of this new regulatory compliance.
 Bingo players on the Dragonfish Bingo network have been put through this process over the last 2 months.

 It is also a direct consequence of the fine that was paid for being non-compliant.